bluehalo/node-fhir-server-core/docs/CustomCapability.md

 First, we're going to require in the Asymmetrik FHIR Server source code.
 This will allow us to have access to the class that is responsible for generating the Capability Statement so that we can create our own.
 Then we'll create a function that will require in the CapabilityStatement class, and return a new instance that contains your information!
 Please make sure you remain compliant with the FHIR Specification.

 Next, we're going to create a custom Security Statement.
-This is apart of the Capability Statement.
+This is separate from the Capability Statement.
 It provides information about the security of the current implementation.
 If provided, this will be derived from the information you pass to the 'security' property from the FHIR Server Config.
 The below Security Statement is the default one provided by Asymmetrik, but can be customized to fit your needs.